 The best possible result for children of separating parties is for the parents to reach an agreement as to the living arrangements for the children.
-The Court has as the primary basis of any decision “what is in the best interests of the children”.
+In making any decision, the Court has regard to two primary considerations being:-

-To assist parties to reach an agreement the Family Law Act now imposes on the parties a responsibility to explore alternatives to litigation before such proceedings are commenced.
+To assist parties to reach an agreement the Family Law Act, and Rules of Court impose on the parties a responsibility to explore alternatives to litigation before such proceedings are commenced.
 Those requirements include:-

 - Contact the Family Relationships Advice Line 1800 050 321.